Blue Heelers: episode guide

 Episode 12.35 (492)

-Wednesday, October 05, 2005
+Wed, October 05, 2005

-On a Saturday morning, after the high school formal, Amy and Jonesy investigate the death of a teenage girl, murdered, apparently by her friends.
+On a Saturday morning, after the high school Formal, Amy and Jonesy investigate the death of a teenage girl, murdered, apparently by her friends.

 But the suspects seem to care more about the impression their versions of the events have on Amy and Jonesy than the fact that they have killed.